Pueblo Viejo mine: Protests

 Since 2013, local residents have sustained a protest movement demanding that the government relocate them from the contaminated area.
 Community members report that PVDC pays local people to inform them about the protests, leading to distrust and fragmentation in the community.

 Demonstrators occupied space outside the mine, chained themselves to chairs, and demanded relocation for over 600 families in November 2017.

 Production and reserves

 Barrick reported production of 581,000 ounces of gold in 2018 and 6.55 million ounces of gold in reserve.

 Gold is recovered from the ore using a pressure oxidation process, performed in four autoclaves which operate at 3.45 MPa and 230 °C.

 Cyanide is used to extract the gold from the ore.

 Revenue and development

 According to PVDC, gold from Pueblo Viejo averaged about 31% of the value of exports from the Dominican Republic from 2013-2020.
 The company paid over $2.6 billion in taxes during this same period, and also employs thousands of people.
 Barrick Gold made advance payments on taxes to help the government respond to the COVID-19 pandemic.

+The mine employed 2,500 people in 2021, 97% of whom were Dominican nationals.
+In 2023, 23% of mine employees were women.